 For example, second cousins share great-grandparents, so you’ll know that one of your match’s four sets of great-grandparents also are your great-grandparents.

 This can be trickier than it sounds.
 Your testing company estimates your relationship based on the amount of DNA you share, measured in centimorgans (cM).
 But due to the random nature of DNA inheritance, a given relationship can have varying amounts of shared DNA.
 For example, relatives who share 250 cM could be second cousins, first cousins twice removed, or some other genetically equivalent relationship.
-To determine your actual relationship, compare the number of shared centimorgans to a table like the one here (click the Relationship Chart image for a larger view), which shows ranges of shared centimorgans for known relatives who’ve tested their DNA.
-You also can download our free Relationship Chart at to see the average amount of shared DNA for different types of relatives.
+To determine your actual relationship, compare the number of shared centimorgans to a table like the one here, which shows ranges of shared centimorgans for known relatives who’ve tested their DNA.
+Our free Relationship Chart also shows the average amount of shared DNA for different types of relatives.

 You could perform this same process for a third cousin, but instead of having four sets of great-grandparents to evaluate, you’d have eight sets of great-great-grandparents, making the process more difficult.
-If your match doesn’t have a pedigree chart posted, try the tips here.
-You may need to message him or her to ask for a tree, which can raise some touchy issues—see the sidebar for tips on making that initial contact.
+If your match doesn’t have a pedigree chart posted, you may need to message him or her to ask for a tree, which can raise some touchy issues.

 3. Narrow your common ancestor candidates to the one connecting you.

 A good way to figure out which grandparent or great-grandparent couple you share with your match is through triangulation, using the Shared Matches or “in common with” tool.
 Your match list might contain just one second cousin, but it likely lists third or fourth cousin matches who are also related to one of the four sets of great-grandparents.